+The results of the data analysis for the FloGard DVS Separator SCM showed only a statistically significant event mean concentration reduction of the median values for Suspended Sediment Concentration at 13.6%.
+The results for all other parameters sampled were shown to be insignificant.
 While all parameter data collected and analyzed under the Pilot SCM Program is vital for water quality management efforts, one of the most important parameters for evaluating SCM performance is Total Suspended Solids (TSS) and the percent removal efficiency thereof.
-This is because the City and County's NPDES MS4 Stormwater permit requires that SCMs (BMPs) be designed to achieve an average annual target removal efficiency of 85% for TSS and data evaluated under the Pilot SCM Program can assist in determining whether or not a particular SCM is approved for use within the Charlotte-Mecklenburg BMP manual, where applicable.
+This is because the City's NPDES MS4 Stormwater permit requires that SCMs (BMPs) be capable of achieving a target removal efficiency of 85% for TSS and data evaluated under the Pilot SCM Program can assist in determining whether or not a particular SCM is approved for use within the City's Local BMP manual.